 To access Google Apps for Education you must use a combination of your campus username and identikey password.
 Although Google asks for your “Email”, the system cannot support the use of your firstname.lastname@example.org as a username.
 Instead, you must use email@example.com you log into the service.
 Once you are in the system you can use your preferred email address (usually firstname.lastname@example.org) to share resources.

-Google Apps offers 5GB of storage on Drive and 25GB of storage for Gmail per user, powerful spam filtering and a 99.9% uptime SLA.
+Google Apps offers 30GB of storage per user, powerful spam filtering and a 99.9% uptime SLA.
 All hosted by Google - there’s no cost, and no ads for students, faculty or staff

 CU-Boulder will not provide backup/restore services for Google Accounts.
 However, if you are concerned about archiving your data on your own systems, Google offers two services that can help you create back ups and migrate data between services.
 The Data Liberation Front (managed by Google) will help you extract data from most Google services, including Gmail and Docs, as well as the newly developed Google Takeout service.